Katmai National Park and Preserve - Katmai National Park and Preserve

 Brooks Falls

-• Key features: Elevated viewing platforms, educational ranger talks.
+• Key features: Elevated viewing platforms, ranger-led talks, close wildlife encounters.

 Valley of Ten Thousand Smokes